TKRoth/ABasic/README.md

 ### END
 Stop the program and return to the enviroment.

+### GCOLOR color{,mode}
+Set the color for graphic operations.
+With optional parameter mode it can be define a graphic mode.
+Without this parameter it will be set to 0.

-### GOTO adress / jump label
+### GOTO address / jump label
-Jump to the given adress or to a jump label.
+Jump to the given address or to a jump label.
 With SELFLINE you can jump at the same line that now runs.
 ***Use only jump labels or SELFLINE.
-If your adress not the begin a program line, ABasic crash.***
+If your address not the begin a program line, ABasic crash.***

 ### HOME
 Set the text cursor at left top of the screen.

+### LOCATE X,Y{,CURSOR}
+Set the text cursor to the x/y-position.
+The left top position start with 1,1.
+Optional you can control the cursor.
+Values unequal zero activated the cursor.
+Zero deactivated the cursor.

 ### MODE mode
 Set the screen mode.
 To show the differnt modes view (https://github.com/AgonConsole8/agon-docs/blob/main/docs/vdp/Screen-Modes.md).

+### POKE adress,byte
+Writing a byte with 8 bit to the given address.

+### POKEI adress,integer
+Writing an integer with 24 bit to the given address.

+### POKEW adress,word
+Writing a word with 16 bit to the given address.

 ### PRINT {#channel,}parameter{;/,}{parameter}...
 Print a parameter at the given channel.
 If not channel given it will be print on the screen.
 With ';' you can print any parameter directly behind each other. ',' allows to print any parameter at the next tabulators (each 8 columns).